 You can enable a vTPM for virtual machines running on vSphere 6.7 and later.
 The VMware virtual TPM is compatible with TPM 2.0, and creates a TPM-enabled virtual chip for use by the virtual machine and the guest OS it hosts.

 - Ensure your vSphere environment is configured for virtual machine encryption.
-See Set up the Key Management Server Cluster.
+See the vSphere Security documentation.

 - Verify that the virtual machine is turned off.